 Being an entrepreneur starts with that feeling inside you – that entrepreneurial spirit you need to nourish and hone.

-Whether you are an employee looking to level up your career, a 9-to-5 worker exploring how to become a freelancer, or become a founder and CEO – when you master the entrepreneur mindset, you will begin to accomplish more goals than you ever imagined.
+Whether you are an employee looking to level up your career, a 9-to-5 worker exploring how to become a freelancer, or become a founder and CEO of your own company– when you master the entrepreneur mindset, you will begin to accomplish more goals than you ever imagined.

 Entrepreneurial mindset: 5 characteristics of entrepreneurship

-Although there is no entrepreneurial gene we are either born with or not — I know for a fact that successful entrepreneurs think and act in similar ways — no matter how different we are as individuals.
+Although there is no entrepreneurial gene we are either born with or not.
+I know for a fact that successful entrepreneurs think and act in similar ways — no matter how different we are as individuals – they think like entrepreneurs.

 Some entrepreneurs want to change the world.
-Others simply want to provide a better life for themselves and their families.
+Others simply want to make money online and provide a better life for themselves and their families.
 Some of us want to do both.

 While spending the last 15 years in business myself, reading business books to study entrepreneurs, and interviewing 483 of them for the podcast — I’ve boiled down these conversations to five characteristics that all successful entrepreneurs have.